MiWitt/HLAbaits/README.md

-# The program baitdesign generates an target sequence tiling to design probes for targeted enrichment.
+# The program baitdesign generates a target sequence tiling to design probes for targeted enrichment.
 If you want to have an existing design for HLA enrichment look into the design folder.

 # Please note